 What are the essential considerations in the initial assessment of patients with ADHF, and how is ADHF classified?

 Initial evaluation of ADHF should focus on assessment of the patient’s hemodynamic status as well as identification of any reversible causes of the exacerbation.
 A commonly used strategy is the rapid bedside assessment of volume and perfusion status of the patient, first described by Stevenson.4 Evaluation of volume status allows for assessment of the cardiac filling pressures to classify the patient as “wet” or “dry” and evaluation of adequacy of perfusion allows for assessment of end-organ perfusion to classify the patient as either “warm” or “cold.”
 Based on this evaluation, patients can then be divided into the following four profiles: warm and dry (profile A), warm and wet (profile B), cold and dry (profile L), and cold and wet (profile C)4 (Figure 37-1).
 This classification carries prognostic significance and also allows for targeted therapies according to each group.

 Hemodynamic profiles.
-The four hemodynamic profiles of a patient with heart failure. ...
+The four hemodynamic profiles of a patient ...